Sean Conroy: College career

-Professional Baseball
+Professional career

 Following his senior season at RPI, Sean Conroy signed with the Sonoma Stompers of the Pacific Association.
 The team had never seen him pitch before, but signed him as a result of his impressive statistics at RPI.
 The team did not know his sexuality at the time of his signing.
 Upon his arrival Conroy began the process of telling individual teammates, and eventually owner Eric Gullotta.
 Conroy made his debut after publicly coming out on June 25, 2015 during the team's "Pride Night" game.
-Conroy pitched a complete game shutout while striking out 11 batters.
+Conroy pitched a complete-game shutout while striking out 11 batters.
 Conroy finished the season with a record of 5–3 while maintaining at 2.70 ERA.
 He also earned 10 saves.
 In 2016, Conroy went 4–2 with a 5.02 ERA.
 Conroy retired from baseball in 2017.